clockworkpi/DevTerm/README.md

 ```

-Run `sudo devterm-a04-gearbox -s n` to set gear, n would be 1,2,3,4,5
+Run `sudo devterm-a04-gearbox -s [GEAR]` to set gear, GEAR would be 1,2,3,4,5

 There are 5 gears in gearbox